What is Yosprala and how is it used?

 - Low magnesium levels.
 Low magnesium levels in your body can happen in people who have taken YOSPRALA for at least 3 months.
 Tell your doctor if you have symptoms of low magnesium levels, including seizures, dizziness, irregular heartbeat, jitteriness, muscle aches or weakness, and spasms of hands, feet or voice.

-The most common side effects of YOSPRALA include: indigestion or heartburn and stomach-area pain, nausea, diarrhea, growths (polyps) in your stomach, and chest pain behind the breastbone, for example, with eating.
+The most common side effects of YOSPRALA include: indigestion or heartburn and stomach-area pain, nausea, diarrhea, and chest pain behind the breastbone, for example, with eating.

 These are not all the possible side effects of YOSPRALA.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.